taylor-curran/prefect-pacc-2024/3_blocks_integrations/README.md

     load_block_flow()
 ```

-Go check out the flow run in the UI.
+Check out the flow run in the UI.
 You can see that _Prefect is tracking when a block's method is called_.
-We will learn more about Prefect Events in an upcoming module.
+We will learn more about Prefect events in an upcoming module.
 ![Alt text](images/flow_run_with_block_usage.png)

 ### 5. Optional: [Create a custom block type.](https://docs.prefect.io/latest/concepts/blocks/#creating-new-block-types)

 To create a custom block type, define a class that subclasses [`Block`](https://docs.prefect.io/latest/api-ref/prefect/blocks/core/#prefect.blocks.core.Block).
-The Block base class builds off of Pydantic's BaseModel, so custom blocks can be [declared in same manner as a Pydantic model](https://docs.pydantic.dev/latest/concepts/models/#basic-model-usage).
+The Block base class builds off of Pydantic's BaseModel, so custom blocks can be [declared in the same manner as a Pydantic model](https://docs.pydantic.dev/latest/concepts/models/#basic-model-usage).

 1. Inherit from [`Block`](https://docs.prefect.io/latest/api-ref/prefect/blocks/core/#prefect.blocks.core.Block) class and add attributes
 2. Add methods (aka: capabilities)